Box-Muller AWGN signal generator implemented for FPGA/ASIC is presented. Mainly refer to and , thanks to the authors.

 - 18-bit noise samples with 5 bits of integer and 13 bits of fraction, accurate to one unit in the last place (ulp) up to 8.16*sigma, which models the true Gaussian PDF accurately for a simulation size of over samples 10^15

-- Core can be reset to its initial state and work on clock enable signal
+- The core can be reset to its initial state and work on clock enable signal

 - Bit-true MATLAB and C mex programs included